open-learning/git4ol/README.md

   - `version` is a valid semver
   - `n` is a positive number indicating the assignment number

-### Assignment review
+### Review advertisement

-Before an submission can be made a reviewer has to advertise that he's available to review a speciffic assignment.
-This is done by publishing branches that pull-requests can be sent against.
+Before an assignment submission can be made a reviewer has to advertise that he's available to review a speciffic assignment.
+This is done by publishing branches that pull-requests can be submitted against.

 For example, if we wanted to advertise that we're able to review `refs/markdown@0.3.0/assignment/1` we create `refs/heads/markdown@0.3.0/assignment/1` as a pointer to `refs/markdown@0.3.0/assignment/1`: